 If you notice frost buildup in the fridge or freezer, check for a break in the door gasket.
 If the gasket seems secure, a malfunction somewhere in the automatic defrost system could be the problem.

-If you see a lot of dust, food items, and other debris on the condenser coils, you may have air flow issues.
+In case of lots of dust, food items, and other debris on the condenser coils, you may have air flow issues.
 To clean the condenser coils, pull the fridge out of its normal position in order to reach the underneath.
 Always unplug the fridge when you clean to prevent any unintentional damage.

 A faulty icemaker may be due to improper temperature control settings or a frozen inlet tube.
 We recommend changing the water filter every 6 months and adjusting the freezer temperature to 0 degrees Fahrenheit.
 If the raking mechanism is stuck, check for ice that may be in the way.